kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ## About

-Gloo Edge enables you to route traffic requests directly to your AWS Lambda functions, in place of an AWS ALB or AWS API Gateway.

-To use Gloo Edge in place of your AWS ALB or AWS API Gateway, you configure the `unwrapAsAlb` setting or the `unwrapAsApiGateway` setting (Gloo Edge Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
+Gloo Edge enables you to route traffic requests directly to your AWS Lambda functions.
+To also use Gloo Edge in place of your AWS ALB or AWS API Gateway, you can configure the `unwrapAsAlb` setting or the `unwrapAsApiGateway` setting (Gloo Edge Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
 These settings allow Gloo Edge to manipulate a response from an upstream Lambda in the same way as an AWS ALB or AWS API Gateway.

 Note that to use the `unwrapAsApiGateway` setting, your Lambda function must be capable of returning a response in the form that is required by an AWS API Gateway.
 Gloo Edge looks for a JSON response from the Lambda upstream that contains the following specific fields:
 - `body`: String containing the desired response body.